mDIS and Yii2 PHP Classes

 It belongs to a different namespace, app\forms

 .
-The file is located in directory backend/forms
+The file is located in the directory backend/forms

 (not backend/models